 You may renew online by credit or debit card.
 You can also renew online, print a copy of your applications summary, and mail it with your cashier’s check or money order.

 Florida requires 24 hours per renewal period.

 Florida requires 20 general hours, which can be satisfied by our live, self-directed, or live broadcast courses, 2 hours of medical errors which can be accessed at the resource links below, and 2 hours on Laws and Rules.
-We do not currently offer the Laws and Rules course.

 Can I get all of my CEUs online?